 Within the production of your stationery every effort has been made to keep wastage to a minimum.
 Any off cuts or waste printed paper is in turn recycled and I also recycle all my ink cartridges with Canon, who purport that more than 97% of each cartridge is recycled into other products.

 I am proud to say that Laura Likes is carbon positive!
-Offset Earth have calculated the carbon footprint of the business and not only plant trees in my name every month, but also fund world-leading climate change solutions to, more than, offset my impact.
+Ecologi have calculated the carbon footprint of the business and not only plant trees in my name every month, but also fund world-leading climate change solutions to, more than, offset my impact.